 No, not everyone can donate their organs or tissues after death.
-A doctor will assess upon your death whether your organs or tissues are suitable for donation.
+A doctor will assess upon a person’s death whether the organs or tissues are suitable for donation.

-But what everyone can do is specify their choice in the Donor registry – even if you are sick, sometimes even if you have (or have had) cancer, have received a blood transfusion or are taking medications.
-It is always a good thing to specify your choice.
-An organ or tissue that is damaged by disease or medication can sometimes become ineligible for transplantation, but other organs or tissues may still be suitable.
+Even if you are sick, sometimes even if you have (or have had) cancer, a blood transfusion, or if you take medication, you can still be listed in the Donor Register with ‘yes’.
+An organ or tissue that is damaged by disease or medication can sometimes become ineligible for transplantation.
+But other organs or tissues may still be suitable.

-Things can also change in the future, as medical science is able to solve more issues.
-While today you may not able to donate because of a disease, in a few years that same disease may no longer constitute a problem.
+And this may change in the future.
+Medical science is solving more and more problems.
+While a person may not able to donate now because of a disease, in a few years that same disease may no longer constitute a problem.

 Yes, you can.
-You can donate if you are sick or taking medications.
+You can still donate if you are sick or taking medications.
 Upon your death, the doctor will assess which organs or tissues can still be used for a patient.
-Sometimes organs or tissues are no longer suitable for transplantation, for instance due to damage or disease, but other organs or tissues may still be suitable for transplantation.
+Sometimes organs or tissues are no longer suitable for transplantation.
+They may be damaged or diseased, for example.
+But other organs or tissues may still be suitable for transplantation.

 No, you yourself cannot decide who gets your organs or tissues after your death.
 That is stipulated by law.
 One reason for it is that in the Netherlands, everyone must be able to get the same level of healthcare.
-This is why you cannot be the one determining who you will or will not donate to.
 An organ goes to the patient on the waiting list who needs it most urgently, and who is the best fit for the organ.

-Organ and tissue donation can be done from birth to old age.
+Age is less important in organ and tissue donation.
+Donation can be done from birth to old age.
 A doctor will assess the suitability of every organ or tissue.
 Skin donation is only possible from age 20.
 The heart of an 80-year-old is generally no longer suitable for donation, but that person may still be able to donate kidneys.

-Yes, all the organs and tissues that you can donate are listed on the Donor form.
+Yes, all the organs and tissues that you can donate are listed on the donor form.
 You may want to donate some organs and tissues but not others.
-You can specify this on the form.
+You can specify this on the donor form.

-Did you give a ‘yes’ in the Donor registry?
-Or has your family said ‘yes’?
-Only then can the hospital start the testing.
-The physicians may take an ECG or blood tests, and ensure that the body stays at the right temperature.
+If there is a ‘yes’ or no objection entered in the Donor registry or the family has said ‘yes’, then the hospital can start the testing.
+The physicians may take an ECG or blood tests, for example.
+They will ensure that the body stays at the right temperature.
 Organ donation can take between 10 and 24 hours, sometimes even longer.
-Did you give a ‘no’ in the Donor registry?
-Then there will be no donation and no testing.
+If there is a ‘no’ in the Donor registry, then there will be no donation and no testing.

 Donation of tissues works out more often than donation of organs.
 In such cases it doesn’t matter whether you die at home or at the hospital.
-Special teams harvest the tissues at a hospital or another suitable space, following strict rules.
+Special teams harvest the tissues at a hospital or another suitable space.
+They follow strict rules when doing so.

 Tissues: eye tissue, heart valves, large vessels, skin, bone, cartilage and tendons

 The chances are not that large.
 Organ donation is quite exceptional and does not happen often.
-How come?
-An organ donor must always die at the intensive care unit (ICU) of a hospital and be receiving artificial respiration, and the organs must still be suitable for transplantation.
+There are various reasons for this.
+An organ donor must always die in the intensive care unit (ICU) of a hospital and be receiving artificial respiration.
+The organs must still be suitable for transplantation.

 Definitely.
 Organs and tissues are only harvested when doctors are 100% sure that a person has died.
-Death is diagnosed according to strict rules, and this is done by several physicians.
+Death is diagnosed according to strict rules, and by several physicians.